PILATI FEDERICO

 Federico Pilati is a postdoctoral research fellow at the University of Milano-Bicocca.

 He obtained an European Doctorate from IULM University in Milan, defending a thesis titled "One Pandemic, Many Controversies.
 Mapping the COVID-19 'Infodemic' via Digital Methods".
-Throughout his doctoral studies he was affiliated with the Center for Internet and Society at CNRS in Paris and the Medialab of the University of Geneva.
-As an external expert he has also been involved in establishing the Infodemic Observatory, a project co-funded by the Bruno Kessler Foundation and the World Health Organization.
+Throughout his doctoral studies, he has been involved in establishing the Infodemic Observatory, a project co-funded by the Bruno Kessler Foundation and the World Health Organization.

 Research